Beyond City Limits: The Real Story of Canada's Aging Population in Small Towns

 Rural seniors face specific obstacles to home modifications:

-- Financial constraints: Heating bills, service costs, and renovation expenses create major barriers
+Financial constraints: Heating bills, service costs, and renovation expenses create major barriers

-- Knowledge gaps: Many seniors lack information about beneficial modifications
+Knowledge gaps: Many seniors lack information about beneficial modifications

 - Housing design problems: Many rural homes contain features that reduce mobility and independence

-Without proper modifications, rural seniors living alone experience increased isolation as their mobility decreases.
+- Without proper modifications, rural seniors living alone experience increased isolation as their mobility decreases.
 Home adaptations that improve safety and accessibility could extend independent living, yet remain out of reach for many.

-Getting Around: Transportation as a Lifeline
+Getting around: Transportation as a lifeline

 Limited or no public transit

-Consider the scope of this challenge: one in five Canadians lives in rural communities, yet less than 2% of rural commuters use public transit to reach work.
+One in five Canadians lives in rural communities, yet less than 2% of rural commuters use public transit to reach work.
 For seniors without alternative transportation options, this gap creates serious obstacles to healthcare access, shopping, and social participation.

 Rural transit systems face fundamental barriers:

-- Smaller ridership numbers
+Smaller ridership numbers

-- Higher costs per passenger
+Higher costs per passenger

 - Geographical distances between stops